Plugin Name: MW WP Form

 - Software Downloads: 1,536,050

 - Active Installs: 200,000

-- Description: The MW WP Form plugin for WordPress is vulnerable to arbitrary file uploads due to insufficient file type validation in the '_single_file_upload' function in versions up to, and including, 5.0.1.
-This makes it possible for unauthenticated attackers to upload arbitrary files on the affected site's server which may make remote code execution possible.
+- Description: The MW WP Form plugin for WordPress is vulnerable to arbitrary file deletion in all versions up to, and including, 5.0.3.
+This is due to the plugin not properly validating the path of an uploaded file prior to deleting it.
+This makes it possible for unauthenticated attackers to delete arbitrary files, including the wp-config.php file, which can make site takeover and remote code execution possible.

-The MW WP Form for WordPress has a vulnerability in versions up to and including 5.0.1 that allows unauthenticated arbitrary file uploads due to insufficient validation.
-This vulnerability has been patched in version 5.0.2.
+The MW WP Form for WordPress has a vulnerability in versions up to and including 5.0.3 that allows unauthenticated arbitrary file deletion.
+This vulnerability has been patched in version 5.0.4.

 Advice for Users:

 - Immediate Action: Update to version 5.0.4 or higher as soon as possible.

 - Check for Signs of Vulnerability: Review server logs for unexpected file deletions or other suspicious activity.

 - Alternate Plugins: Consider alternative form plugins like Contact Form 7 or Gravity Forms.